-The concept of Mixed Tracks can be best understood by seeing it in action.
-Click the button Add Mixed Track near the bottom of your track list.
+Load a song and select Track / Create mixed track from the system menu.
 A new mixed track appears and the score will look quite the same as before.
-Except one little change: on the top of the very first bar you’ll see an arrow followed by a text note.
-This note is called a Jump:
+Except one little change: on the top of the very first bar you’ll see two crossing arrows followed by a text note, called a jump.

 Jumps are the core elements of mixed tracks and they can be added to any bar in the score.
 They instruct the score renderer to switch to a new track at that bar position.

-Make sure that a mixed part is active in your track list.
+Make sure that a mixed track is active in your instrument list.
 Then select a location in the score where you’d like to change track.
-Click Track / Jump To Track… from the system menu to create your first jump.
+Select Track / Jump To Track… from the system menu to create your first jump.